X-ProTechnologiesLimited/adi_explorer/README.md

 ## Current Scope for the tool
 1. Create Single Title ADIs
+2. Create EST Episodes, Shows and Seasons
-2. Update Metadata for Single Title ADIs
+3. Update Metadata for Single Title ADIs and EST Assets
-3. Update Video for Single Title ADIs
+4. Update Video for Single Title ADIs and Episodes
-4. View and Filter list of created ADIs
+5. View and Filter list of created ADIs and EST Shows
-5. Download created ADI
+6. Download created ADIs for Title, Episode and Shows

 ## Enhancements Planned
-1. Creating Show, Seasons and Episodes for Box Sets
-2. DPL
+1. DPL
-3. Catchup
-4. Update additional metadata
+2. Update additional metadata
+3. Additional Offer Types for EST(PreOrder and Coming Soon)
+4. Additional Purchase Options
+5. Ingest ADI into test environments directly from tool